K. T. Kunjumon: Career

-In an interview in 2018, Kunjumon said that he might no longer be able to replicate his film world successes of the 1990s, citing as reasons a string of failed projects and changes in the world of film production world that meant individual film producers no longer got the respect they deserved.
+In an interview in 2018, Kunjumon said that he might no longer be able to replicate his successful films of the 1990s, citing as reasons a string of failed projects and changes in the world of film production world that meant individual film producers no longer got the respect they deserved.
 He however added that he was happy that the people he had introduced to the film world had become successful and wished them well.